Privacy and Cookies Statement

 This website uses Google Analytics, a web analytics service provided by Google, Inc. ('Google').
 Google Analytics uses 'cookies', which are text files placed on your computer, to help the web team analyse how users use the site.
 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.
 The retention period for data that is associated with Google Analytics is 26 months.
 A link to Google analytics data privacy and security page is provided here.

 This website uses Facebook Pixel.
-The Facebook Pixel receives these types of data:
+If enabled by allowing marketing cookies, the Facebook Pixel receives these types of data:

 - Http Headers: Anything present in HTTP headers.
 HTTP Headers are a standard web protocol sent between any browser request and any server on the internet.
 HTTP Headers include IP addresses, information about the web browser, page location, document, referrer and person using the website.